A Comprehensive Guide To Thin Wall Injection Molding Process

 Have uniform wall thickness:

-Due to the nature of thin wall injection molding process, parts must have uniform walls throughout.
-This means that you should avoid varying wall thicknesses as it can create unacceptable inconsistencies in part.
+Due to the nature of the thin wall injection molding process, parts must have uniform walls throughout.
+This means you should avoid varying wall thicknesses as it can create unacceptable inconsistencies.

 Additionally, if a part has multiple sections with different wall thicknesses, you’ll need to use separate tools for each section and combine them after the parts have been molded.